speajus/pea/docs/manual-registration.md

 # Manual Registration

-While Pea supports auto-registration, manual registration gives you more control over how services are created and managed.
-Understanding manual registration is crucial as it follows the "last registration wins" principle while maintaining singleton instances.
+While Pea supports auto-registration, manual registration provides more control over how services are created and managed.
+This guide covers various manual registration patterns and best practices.

 ## Basic Registration